| | Herb Lachman, M.D. Department of Psychiatry, Program in

 region in which the shared marker might also contain a gene for

+a shared trait, in this case, bipolar disorder.
 The study we propose requires the identification of 400-500 sibling

 pairs—an ordinarily daunting and multi-year task, but a confluence